phlegmaticprogrammer/tillich_zemor_hash/README.md

 The special thing about this hash function is that it is __composable__:

-Let U, V, W be three byte arrays such that W is the concatenation of U and W. Then
+Let U, V, W be three byte arrays such that W is the concatenation of U and V. Then

     (= (hashbytes W) (hashcomb (hashbytes U) (hashbytes V)))